 Performance and Interpretation

-This research field investigates historical approaches of performing music and theatre since the 18th century, and the concepts and actors involved in interpretation.
+This field of research investigates historical approaches of performing music and theatre since the 18th century, and the concepts and actors involved in interpretation.
 This research is based on a combination of musicology, theatre studies, literature, visual studies, history and artistic practice.
 Research topics and results are informed by artistic practice and circle back into it.

 The sources of our research, on the one hand, are texts related to performance in a broader sense, such as libretti, stage design sketches, scores, mise en scène booklets or choreographies, and, on the other hand, traces of performances such as early recordings, set scores, stage sets and machinery, cast lists or performance reviews.